-The most common side effects of STRENSIQ include local skin injection site reactions such as skin redness, bruising, color change, pain, itching, hardening of the skin (induration), swelling, and bumps.
+The most common side effects of STRENSIQ include local skin injection site reactions (including skin red patches, bruising, color change, pain, itching, thinning, swelling, pits, and bumps) and calcium build up in your eyes and kidneys.

-These are not all of the possible side effects of STRENSIQ.
+These are not all the possible side effects of STRENSIQ.
 For more information, ask your healthcare provider or pharmacist.
-Call your doctor for medical advice about side effects.
+Call your healthcare provider for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-General information about the safe and effective use of STRENSIQ.

-Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+General information about the safe and effective use of STRENSIQ Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use STRENSIQ for a condition for which it was not prescribed.
 Do not give STRENSIQ to other people, even if they have the same symptoms that you have.
 It may harm them.
-You can ask your pharmacist or healthcare provider for information about STRENSIQ that is written for health professionals.
+You can ask your pharmacist or healthcare provider for information about STRENSIQ that is written for healthcare professionals.